dknight212/dknight212.github.io/_posts/2021-02-13-using-obsidian.md

 Because Markdown is a plain-text format, you can use any method to edit the files *en masse* including scripting languages like Perl or Python or external text editors.
 But some of the new plugins, like Tag Wrangler, reduce the need to do this in any case.

 ## Mobile application
 An Obsidian mobile application is under development and I'm really interested in what they come up with.
-In the absence of an official application, I'm using [Gitjournal](https://gitjournal.io/) on Android - this will connect with Github to get at my backup, permit me to edit files, and then commit and push the changes back to Github.
+In the absence of an official application, I'm using [Gitjournal](https://gitjournal.io/) on Android - this will connect with GitHub to get at my backup, permit me to edit files, and then commit and push the changes back to GitHub.
 Next time I'm in the desktop application, I can just pull the changes back down.
 All very nice, and because Git changes are fully logged, I have an extremely thorough method of tracing changes.

 ## Tags, links, folders
 Your vault is your vault so you can do what you want with it.
 When starting out though, it's helpful to have a starting position.
 The forum (and elsewhere on the Internet) has lots of ideas on how best to structure your work.
 For what it's worth, this is what I do.